zionandzion/timber_starter_theme/README.md

 ## twig/

 Stick your twig templates, objects, and macros in here.
 Do with it what you will.
-Some basics are set up here but aren't required to keep.
+Some basics are set up here but aren't required for this theme.